bupt-yiwo/VLLM/Start from the source code, build, train, and extend VLLM based on any base model/readme.md

 - Chain-of-Thought (COT)
 - Retrieval-Augmented Generation (RAG)
 - Quantization
-- Formatted to meet the requirements of top-tier conference papers.

 After completing all the work, I will refactor the code and add detailed comments.